nwrenger/schiller-db/README.md

 Security:

-- Using a Key for Writing/Changing Data (POST, PUT, DELETE) of Criminal and Absence
+- Writing Key -> a Key for Writing/Changing Data (POST, PUT, DELETE) of Criminal and Absence
-- Using a Key for accessing Criminal
+- Police Key -> a Key for accessing Criminal
-- Using a Key for accessing Absence
+- Employment Key -> a Key for accessing Absence
-- Using a Key for accessing Users (in this case either the Key for Criminal or Absence)
+- Employment Key/Police Key -> a Key for accessing Users
-- A Key with Admin Permissions -> can do everything and evenmore than the keys above like changing User data
+- Adming Key -> a Key with Admin Permissions -> can do everything and even more than the keys above like changing User data
 - the keys are not encrypted
 - logging every Successful Server call (excluding Swagger UI) to seperate file called 'log.txt'